Vision Facts and Myths

 Fact: Refractive errors (near-sightedness, far-sightedness, or astigmatism) change as kids get older.
 Many variables come into play, but most of this change is likely due to genetics and continues despite wearing glasses earlier or later or more or less.
 Wearing glasses does not make the eyes get worse.

-- Visual Impairments Special Needs Factsheet
+- Visual Impairments Factsheet (for Schools)

 - Your Child's Vision